dqops/dqo/docs/working-with-dqo/configure-scheduling-of-data-quality-checks/index.md

 ```
 $ dqo --dqo.scheduler.enable-cloud-sync=<true/false>
 ```

 To enable synchronization type `true`, to disable it type `false`.

 You can also configure this parameter by setting `DQO_SCHEDULER_ENABLE_CLOUD_SYNC=<TRUE/FALSE>` environment variable.

+## What's next
+- Learn how to configure [CRON schedules for running data quality checks](configuring-schedules-by-modifying-yaml-file.md) in YAML files.
+- The format of expression and sample schedules are documented in the [cron formatting](cron-formatting.md) reference.